pnp/powerfx-samples/.github/CONTRIBUTING.md

 ## Sample Naming and Structure Guidelines

-When you are submitting a new sample, please follow these guidelines:
+When you submit a new sample, please follow these guidelines:

 * Each sample must be placed in a folder under the `samples` folder
 * Your sample folder must include the following content: